Quantum Field Measurements in the Fewster-Verch Framework: The FV framework and its ``Heisenberg cut''

-Recently, Fewster and Verch proposed a set quantum instruments that are consistent with Einstein's causality and moreover sufficiently general to include measurements \cite{FV20,FV23}.
-Their main idea was to model the measurement of a `target' QFT observable by making it interact with a `pointer' or `probe' QFT in a region $K$.
-The probe field is measured using a POVM with elements localized in some processing region $L$ strictly separated from the past of $K$.
-After discarding (`tracing out') the probe field, the resulting quantum instrument induced in the target theory is shown to be localizable in any causally complete region strictly containing $K$.
-Moreover, the composition of such instruments is compatible with Einstein's causality \cite{BFR21}.
+Recently, Fewster and Verch proposed a set of quantum instruments to model measurements \cite{FV20,FV23} which was subsequently found to be strongly causal \cite{BFR21}, avoiding any Sorkin-like paradoxes.
+Their main idea was to model the measurement of a `target' QFT observable\footnote{In the original article the term `system' is used in place of `target'.} by making it interact with a `probe' QFT in a region $\Cou$.
+The probe field is measured using a POVM with elements localized in some processing region $\Pro$ strictly separated from the past of $\Cou$.
+After discarding (`tracing out') the probe field, the resulting quantum instrument induced in the target theory is shown to be localizable in any causally complete connected region strictly containing $\Cou$.

-More formally, call $\mc{S}$ the target QFT and $\mc{P}$ the probe QFT, which we assume to be in state $\sigma$.
-The coupling between system and probe is specified in terms of an automorphism $\Theta$ acting on the uncoupled theory $\mc{S}\otimes \mc{P}$ implementing the interaction---referred to as the \emph{scattering morphism}.
-A key assumption is that the \emph{coupling region} $K \subset \M$ associated with $\Theta$ is compact, both in space and time, which allows the identification of the coupled theory, say $\mc{C}$, with the uncoupled one, $\mc{S}\otimes \mc{P}$, in the so-called ``in'' and ``out'' regions $K^\pm \defby \M \setminus J^{\mp}(K)$, where $J^\pm(R)$ denotes the causal future/past of a region $R \subset \M$.
-The \emph{processing region} $L$ is assumed to be precompact such that $\overline{L}\subset K^+$.
+More formally, call $\S$ the target QFT and $\P$ the probe QFT, which we assume to be in state $\sigma$.
+The coupling between system and probe is specified in terms of an automorphism $\Theta$ acting on the uncoupled theory $\S\otimes \mc{P}$ implementing the interaction---referred to as the \emph{scattering morphism}.
+A key assumption is that the \emph{coupling region} $\Cou \subset \M$ associated with $\Theta$ is compact, both in space and time, which allows the identification of the coupled theory with the uncoupled one, $\S\otimes \mc{P}$, in the so-called ``in'' and ``out'' regions $\Cou^\pm \defby \M \setminus \J^{\mp}(\Cou)$, where $\J^\pm(\Reg)$ denotes the causal future/past of a region $\Reg \subset \M$.
+The \emph{processing region} $\Pro$ is assumed to be precompact such that $\overline{\Pro}\subset \Cou^+$.

-If we now implement a POVM $\{M'_b\}_b\subset \mc{P}(L)$ on the probe and then discard it, this induces an instrument $\Omega$ and a POVM $M$ on the target theory $\mc{S}$.
-Defining $\eta_\sigma : \mc{S}\otimes \mc{P} \to \mc{S}$ by linear and continuous extension of $A \otimes B \mapsto \sigma(B) A$ to ``trace out'' the probe degrees of freedom, the instrument $\Omega$ is given by linear maps $\Omega_b:\mc{S}\to \mc{S}$,
+If we now implement a POVM $M \subset \mc{P}(\Pro)$ on the probe and then discard it, this \emph{induces} an instrument $\Instr$ and a POVM $\Instr(1)$ on the target theory $\S$.
+Defining $\eta_\sigma : \S\otimes \mc{P} \to \S$ by linear and continuous extension of $A \otimes B \mapsto \sigma(B) A$ to ``trace out'' the probe degrees of freedom, the instrument $\Instr$ is given by linear maps $\Instr_\alpha :\S\to \S$,

-where it is easy to verify that these are completely positive and $\sum_b\Omega_b(1)=1$.
-Moreover, the induced POVM $M \defby \{ \Omega_b(1)\}$ can be localized in any open causally convex connected region containing $K$.
+where it is easy to verify that these are completely positive and $\bar{\Instr}(1)=1$.
+Moreover, the induced POVM $\Instr (1)$ can be localized in any causally complete connected region containing $\Cou$.